hackerb9/vt340test/apl/charset/table-of-aplchars.md

 * One character that the VT340 font can show that isn't part of the standard is 7D, "OUT".
-In the original version of APL, this was shown by having the letters 'O', 'U', and 'T' typed overstuck in the same place on the paper.
+In the original version of APL, this was shown by having the letters 'O', 'U', and 'T' typed overstruck in the same place on the paper.

 * Digital's [APL Font](../aplfontb9/) could have saved 26 characters